The Strangest Brew: A List of Horror Musicals

 • Space Freaks from Planet Mutoid (1995)

-• Happiness of the Katakuris (2001) I love this movie.
+• Happiness of the Katakuris (2001) I love this movie SO MUCH.
 Trailer

 • Dead and Breakfast (2004) Fun film with a country& western musical theme.